An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Elliptic dif ference equations

 \end{defn}

-It follows from a theorem of Praagman \cite[Thm.
-3]{PraagmanC:1986} that for any nonsingular meromorphic matrix $A(z)$, there exists a nonsingular meromorphic matrix $M(z)$ satisfying $M(qz)=A(z)M(z)$ (this is the special case of the theorem in which the discontinuous group acting on $\CP^1$ is that generated by multiplication by $q$).
-In particular, any $p$-theta $q$-difference equation admits a meromorphic fundamental matrix.
-In the case of a first order equation, we can explicitly construct such a matrix.
+It follows from a theorem of Praagman \cite[Theorem~3]{PraagmanC:1986} that for any nonsingular meromorphic matrix $A(z)$, there exists a nonsingular meromorphic matrix $M(z)$ satisfying $M(qz)=A(z)M(z)$ (this is the special case of the theorem in which the discontinuous group acting on $\CP^1$ is that generated by multiplication by $q$).
+In particular, any $p$-theta $q$-dif\/ference equation admits a meromorphic fundamental matrix.
+In the case of a f\/irst order equation, we can explicitly construct such a matrix.

 \begin{prop} Any first order $p$-theta $q$-difference equation admits a meromorphic fundamental matrix. \end{prop}

 \begin{proof} For any nonzero meromorphic $p$-theta function $a(z)$, we need to construct a nonzero meromorphic function $f(z)$ such that